digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_goals.md

 ## Goals

-Typical research questions:

-Ask students whether anyone has a research question that fits to one of the four categories
+Ask students whether anyone has a typical research question that fits to one of the four categories (write on the whiteboard)

 - Testing: How effective are chatbot interventions for behavioral outcomes?
 - Describing.
 What are the methods and contexts considered by TAM-research?